Cray-HPE/docs-csm/upgrade/1.2/scripts/sls/expert_mode.md

   from the site. **NOTE:** Because of this, `--preserve-existing-subnet-for-cmn external-dns` is the most frequent use of this command line flag.
 * `ncns`: During the migration of CAN to CMN, all system switches need to be added to a new `network_hardware` subnet inside the CMN.
 Without guidance, NCN IP addresses for the existing CAN (as it is migrated to CMN) will shift to allow room for the new `network_hardware` subnet.
 Using `--preserve-existing-subnet-for-cmn ncns` will prevent changes to CMN
-NCN IP addresses (managers, workers and storage only) during the upgrade process.
+NCN IP addresses (managers, workers, and storage only) during the upgrade process.

 Note that `external-dns` preservation is mutually exclusive from `ncns`.
 This is the last "easy button" before full expert mode is required.